LtMtrunG/ED3/Joystick Webapp/README.md

 C:\Program Files\MATLAB\MATLAB Runtime\R2024a\toolbox\compiler\mdwas\client\session

-2. To download the matlab app server to deploy it , go into the file where matlab is downloaded then \toolbox\deployment
+2. To download the matlab app server to deploy it , go into the file  C:\Program Files\MATLAB\R2024a\toolbox\compiler\deploy\win64\MATLABWebAppServerSetup

 3. Install via the matlab webapp server exe